This is going to be a long read.

 This irks me.
 Not because they did away with the Gamma bomb, but because they did away with Rick Jones, the guy that Bruce Banner sacrificed himself to save.
 Why didn't they just name this guy "Rick Jones" instead of "Harper"?
 They serve the exact same purpose in the story.
 Out of all the changes to the source material, this just seems random.
 Like changing Flash Thompson into "Greg J. Clark," while still having him be a blonde jock who bullies Peter Parker.

 Bruce shoves a gas mask onto Harper as Betty tries to shut down the Gamma radiation, but it’s a no go.
-The Gammasphere prepares to discharge its radiation, so Bruce selflessly leaps between Harper and the Gammasphere, causing all sorts of Photoshop effects to happen.

 |Boy, it's a good thing that radiation can't penetrate human flesh in whatever world this movie takes place in.|